ericchristoffersen/MorphSat_Public/README.md

 Future Stuffs:

-   Merge: merge multiple input files (with automatic resample.)

-     morphsat.exe -i t.pgmf -i t.rlv -m -o t.json

-   Rescale distance and time within regions of loaded file, this can be used to synchronize workout tracks with video.
+   Rescale distance and/or time within regions of loaded file, this can be used to synchronize workout tracks with video.

-   Gps track smoothing.
+   Various smoothing and outlier removal.

    Calculate and print workout statistics.